Defiance from the dock

 “If out of this struggle history assesses that I and my co-defendants have made some small contribution, I shall consider my role small indeed.
-The glorious exploits of anti fascist heroes and heroines, honored today in all lands for their contributions to social progress, will, just like the role of our prosecutors, also be measured by the people of the United States in that coming day”
+The glorious exploits of anti-fascist heroes and heroines, honoured today in all lands for their contributions to social progress, will, just like the role of our prosecutors, also be measured by the people of the United States in that coming day”

 Imprisoned and then deported to Britain after the trial, Claudia Jones is remembered for many accomplishments, not least of which is her historic statement to the court in February 1953.
 Her words then and today, where we are seeing growing tensions between nations, the rise of fascism in many parts of the world and continued oppression of people because of their sex and race as well as class remain valid.

-The 21st February 1915, is also Claudia’s birth date so the Communist Party’s Anti-Racist Anti-Fascist Commission plan to celebrate her life with an annual ceremony including an oration beside her grave at Highgate Cemetery.
-The Communist Party, with broad participation from our friends and allies in the community and abroad, aim to arrange the first commemoration in February 2022 when we all hope the Covid pandemic which has taken so many lives especially from the most vulnerable, the poorest, the oldest and Black and Asian people is over.
+The 21st of February 1915, is also Claudia’s birthdate so the Communist Party’s Anti-Racist Anti-Fascist Commission planned to celebrate her life with an annual ceremony including an oration beside her grave at Highgate Cemetery.
+The Communist Party, with broad participation from our friends and allies in the community and abroad, aims to arrange the first commemoration in February 2022 when we all hope the Covid pandemic which has taken so many lives, especially from the most vulnerable, the poorest, the oldest and Black and Asian people is over.

-Spellings and capital letters in the quotes from Claudia Jones speech are as in the original.
+Spellings and capital letters in the quotes from Claudia Jones’s speech are as in the original.